Abortion in Poland: 2023 parliamentary elections

+According to their findings the only party who supported all of the above in their 2023 political programme was The Together Party.
+In contrast Nonpartisan Local Government Activists (Bezpartyjni Samorządowcy) either did not include or actively did not support any of these causes.
+Importantly, then-government Law and Justice (Prawo i Sprawiedliwosc) (supported by 35.34% of voters a month after the election) also did not include these demands in their programme, nor did they actively oppose them.

+2024 developments

+In July 2024, a bill sponsored by the Donald Tusk government to allow abortion on request during the first trimester was rejected by the Polish lower house in a 218-215 vote.

+The next month, the government published executive guidelines adopting a wider construction of the existing exception for woman's health.

 Public opinion

 In a 2014 poll on abortion by the CBOS Public Opinion Research Center, 65% of Poles viewed abortion as immoral and unacceptable and only 27% viewed it as acceptable, a drop of 4% compared to an older poll from 2009.
 In a CBOS poll from February 2014, more than half of the participants (55%) opposed the right to abortion on request.
 Furthermore, 71% of the participants believed abortion on request was inappropriate.
 At the same time, over one-third (37%) thought that abortion should be permitted.

 Surveys indicate a conservative turn in the 1990s.
 Although the supporters of legal abortion prevailed, the difference continuously narrowed.
 In 2006, when the discussion about introducing a constitutional ban on abortion was publicly conducted, the opponents of legal abortion were for the first time more numerous than supporters of abortion rights.
 At present the proportions have returned to 2007 levels, when both groups were about equal in size.

 Most Poles accept abortion in cases when it is legal under current law.
 The support for abortion rights when mother's life is in danger is almost universal (87%).
 Over three-quarters of respondents think that it should be available for women whose pregnancy threatens their health (78%), or was caused by rape or incest (78%).
 Three-fifths (60%) support the right to abortion if it is known that the child would be disabled.

 The support for legal abortion in cases when it is currently banned is much lower.
-About a quarter think that it should be legal if the woman is in a difficult material (26%) or personal (23%) situation.
+In a 2010 study it was found that for a quarter it should be legal if the woman is in a difficult material (26%) or personal (23%) situation.
 Almost one in five respondents (18%) think abortion should be legal if a woman does not want to have a child.

 A poll from 2013 showed that 49% of Poles support current legislation on abortion, 34% think it should be liberalised and 9% think it should be more restrictive.

 A CBOS poll from 2013 found that 75% of Poles think abortion is "always wrong and can never be justified".
 Only 7% thought there was "nothing wrong with it and could always be justified".